North America · country guide

 Getting around

-Intercity travel in the US is dominated by domestic flights due to vast distances; booking in advance is crucial for better prices.
-While Amtrak offers cross-country train routes, they are often slower and less convenient than flying.
-Renting a car is essential for exploring many rural areas and national parks, but can be expensive and challenging in dense urban centers.
+Intercity travel in the US heavily relies on domestic flights due to vast distances.
+While Amtrak offers some scenic routes, train travel is generally slower and less comprehensive than in Europe.
+Renting a car is essential for exploring many rural areas and national parks, but can be cumbersome and expensive in major cities with robust public transit.

 Insider tips

-- •Tipping is expected for most service industry jobs (restaurants, taxis, hotels) and is factored into employee wages; budget an additional 15-20% for good service.
+- •Tipping is customary for most service industry jobs (restaurants, taxis, hotels) and is factored into wages.